Algebro-geometrical orientifolds and IR dualities

-Looking at the mass-dimension formula this means that in the relevant operator case the squared mass of the scalar fluctuation must be negative (a maximum of the potential $V(\phi)$) while in the irrelevant operator case the squared mass must be positive (a minimum of the potential $V(\phi)$). \\ The construction of holographic dual of RG flows could be applied to explain the IR duality arising from III scenario.
-We have seen how the duality requires the presence of relevant operators that deform the initial CFT associated to $\mathrm{CY_A}$ cone into the CFT associated to $\mathrm{CY_B}$ cone.
-In the spirit of the toy model presented above, this entire IR duality mechanism could be interpreted as the holographic dual of a suitable effective supergravity solution that has to interpolate between the supergravity solution of oriented model $\mathrm{A}$ and the supergravity solution of unoriented model $\mathrm{B}$.
-This kind of approach poses technical and conceptual challenges.
-First of all the Kaluza-Klein (KK) reduction on the compact Sasaki-Einstein manifold $X^5$ is far more difficult than for $S^5$.
-Therefore, it is not easy at all to build up explicit potentials for these supergravity descriptions.
-Moreover, from the conceptual point of view, the supergravity description cannot be the full story since the orientifold is non-perturbative.
-The supergravity description has to be uplifted in a full string theory description which must match with the string theories associated with the two CFTs $\mathrm{A}$ and $\mathrm{B}$.
+Looking at the mass-dimension formula this means that in the relevant operator case the squared mass of the scalar fluctuation must be negative (a maximum of the potential $V(\phi)$) while in the irrelevant operator case the squared mass must be positive (a minimum of the potential $V(\phi)$).